Dave Brock: Hawkwind

 In 1969, Slattery and Brock continued jamming together and with whoever else was around.
-The genesis of Hawkwind was in their meeting with bass player John A Harrison (born 28 May 1942 died 26 May 2012), who was also taking an interest in experimental music after stints in more conventional bands such as the Joe Loss Band.
+The genesis of Hawkwind was in their meeting with bass player John A. Harrison, who was also taking an interest in experimental music after stints in more conventional bands such as the Joe Loss Band.
 A music paper advert brought in teenage drummer Terry Ollis, while friends Nik Turner and Dik Mik were invited to join the band on saxophone and electronics respectively after the pair had originally offered their services as roadcrew.

 From the outset, Brock's intentions for the band was to marry simple three-chord rock music with experimental electronic music.
-He cites his influences for the band at the time as The Moody Blues, Steve Miller Band, and the krautrock scene of Kraftwerk, Neu!, and particularly Can.
+He cites his influences for the band at the time as the Moody Blues, Steve Miller Band and the krautrock scene of Kraftwerk, Neu! and particularly Can.

-Doctor Technical was an "alter ego" created by Brock for his production credit on Silver Machine.
+Doctor Technical was an "alter ego" created by Brock for his production credit on "Silver Machine".
 He has regularly used the alias since at various times, notably for the album Church of Hawkwind.
 He has also used the aliases Dr Hasbeen and Sylvia Macmanus (his second wife's name).

-Brock remained Hawkwind's musical focus and primary songwriter throughout their existence.
+Brock has remained Hawkwind's musical focus and primary songwriter throughout their existence.
 He has little interest in lyrics and much of the time has benefited from collaborating with lyricists such as Robert Calvert and Michael Moorcock.
 Although being the only ever-present member of the band, there have been times, particularly in the early days when the line-up was fluid, when he would miss gigs such as the 1971 Glastonbury Festival.
-On stage, his preference is to remain at the back and let others take centre stage and be the focus of attention, to the point where he will often employ dancers, mime artists, and fire eaters to fill that space.
+On stage, his preference is to remain at the back and let others take centre stage and be the focus of attention, to the point where he will often employ dancers, mime artists and fire-eaters to fill that space.
 At other times (particularly in their early days), the entire band was totally obscured by their light show.

-The band is based in Devon where they rehearse and record in a converted barn named Earth Studios.
+The band are based in Devon, where they rehearse and record in a converted barn named Earth Studios.

 Equipment

 Brock has used a variety of guitars over the years.
-In the 1980s and 1990s, Brock primarily used Westone guitars: from 1985 a Westone Spectrum LX (custom painted by Alan Arthurs, with a portion of the Space Ritual album cover), and a Westone Paduak-1 from 1982 until 2008 (custom painted by Guy Thomas with the Warrior on the Edge of Time album cover).
+In the 1980s and 1990s, Brock primarily used Westone guitars: from 1985 a Westone Spectrum LX (custom-painted by Alan Arthurs, with a portion of the Space Ritual album cover), and a Westone Paduak–1 from 1982 until 2008 (custom-painted by Guy Thomas, with the Warrior on the Edge of Time album cover).
 Brock now uses a 2007 Gibson Antique Artist or a 1997 Gibson Nighthawk Standard.
 Noticeably, Brock has also used the same amplifier for many years: a 1978 Roland JC120 with two Hiwatt 4x12 cabs painted by Barney Bubbles.
 For effects, Brock uses a Line 6 Pod V2, which produces the distinctive sounds associated with him.